mac-comp240/activities_operators_order/README.md

 ## Put your name(s) here

 In this activity, you will explore the bitwise and logical operators, shifting, and integer byte order.
-- You will create a C program from scratch to check bitwise and logical operators
+- You will modify a C program to practice with left and right shifting on different types of data
-- You will create a C program from scratch to ... shifting
+- You will modify a C program to practice using binary masks
-- ???
+- You will modify a C program to view the bytes of different data types in order
 - You will update a Makefile to include multiple files and executables